 Day 5.
 Cappadocia – Red Tour

-Today we have a planned full day trip, called “Red Tour”.
-Price per person is 35 Euro* (valid in October’18) which is about 40 $.
+Today we have a planned full-day trip, called “Red Tour”.
+The price per person is 35 Euro* (valid on October 18) which is about 40 $.
 The minibus takes us from the hotel at 9.30 a.m.
 After bringing us to the head office of the tour operator, they are moving us to another (bigger) minibus and a local guide joins us.

-Our full day tour is very interesting, and our guide fantastically engages everyone in conversation.
+Our full-day tour is very interesting, and our guide fantastically engages everyone in the conversation.
 There is a lot of fun and everyone feels it is going to be a nice day.
 On the way, we are visiting, among others Goreme Open Air Museum and Pasabag fairy Chimneys, also called “Monks Valley”.
 This is a unique place also for Cappadocia, famed for its three-headed fairy chimneys.

 This region is also known as ‘Pasha’s Vineyard’, as its stunning earth pillars are located within a vineyard.
 A pleasant element of our trip is also a visit to the city of Avanos, which is famous for hand-made ceramics.
-We are visiting one of the local ceramic producers, where we are participating in a demonstration and can see how from the sticky clay a tea pot is beeing created.
+We are visiting one of the local ceramic producers, where we are participating in a demonstration and can see how from the sticky clay a teapot is being created.
 This is what we like a lot.

 Back to Goreme

 We come back to the hotel in the afternoon, around 4:00 p.m.
 After a short rest, we are going for a walk around the town again.
-There are flowering gardens around us, as well as open doors to all guest houses and hotels, where everyone can enter the inner courtyard and took pictures.
-We are walking down, towards the city center – the sunset begins.
-We are standing on the terrace for a while and taking pictures, because the panorama of Goreme looks really beautiful from this perspective.
+There are flowering gardens around us, as well as open doors to all guest houses and hotels, where everyone can enter the inner courtyard and take pictures.
+We are walking down, towards the city centre – the sunset begins.
+We are standing on the terrace for a while and taking pictures because the panorama of Goreme looks beautiful from this perspective.